Pilot Knob Hike: A Gazebo, A Waterfall & Amazing Views of Lake George

 The Schumann Preserve at Pilot Knob hike in Fort Ann, NY offers fabulous views of Lake George, as well as an extended waterfall hike.
 It's one of the most popular family hikes in the Lake George area, and is perfect for hikers of all ages and ability levels.

 The trailhead is located just 10 minutes from Lake George Village, and close to Queensbury and Glens Falls.
 Your hike begins on the Orange Trail (.7-mile), which is described as moderate with some steep, rocky sections that aren't too difficult for kids.

-To get to the top takes about 20 minutes for the average hiker and 30 minutes for a family.
-At the gazebo, there is a wide open field, which is ideal for tossing a frisbee, or playing tag or hide-and-seek.
+To get to the top takes about 20 minutes for the average hiker and 30 minutes for a family, and you'll be able to relax at a gazebo overlooking Lake George.
+At the gazebo there is a wide open field, which is ideal for tossing a frisbee, or playing tag or hide-and-seek.

 A LakeGeorge.com staff member first did this hike for her 7 year old's birthday party and all 9 young hikers loved the excursion.
 It took the group about 40 minutes to reach the gazebo.
 These are Sara's first-person notes from the hike:

 "After making it to the overlook, we decided that everyone had the extra energy to extend the hike to the waterfall.
 To do so, take a slightly downhill path and follow the blue trail markers.
 Once we arrived, we climbed up the rocks, which pleased the kids and made for great family photos!
 Every few feet that we climbed offered a more beautiful view of the waterfall.
 It was a new experience of being splashed, while balancing a camera, climbing slippery rocks, and helping children balance.
 The hike to the waterfall took about another 25 minutes.